 Stephen Burdo brings many years of nonprofit management and strategic consulting experience to the CJE Board.
 He served as a key consultant to CJE for eight years and was instrumental in the development of the organization’s bylaws, in many of our public policy wins, and in our fundraising efforts from 2007 – 2015.
 Stephen joined the Board in 2018 and now works as a Public Information Officer at Contra Costa County.

-Marivic Mabanag is the Executive Director of High Ridge House, a sanctuary for healing and renewal in New York.
-Marivic has over 35 years of experience working for the nonprofit, public and private sectors.
-As a nationally recognized policy leader, activist and social entrepreneur, she has served on the staff of four Mayors, as the Chief Executive of the California State Domestic Violence Coalition and she has started programs for homeless young women and worked on statewide youth violence prevention initiatives.
+Marivic Mabanag is the Executive Director of Broadview, a center for spiritual healing in Los Angeles.
+As a nationally recognized policy leader, activist and social entrepreneur, she has served on the staff of four Mayors, as the Chief Executive of the California State Domestic Violence Coalition, and she has started programs for homeless young women and worked on statewide youth violence prevention initiatives.

 Originally from the Philippines, Marivic Mabanag came to the U.S. when she received a scholarship to Wellesley College in Massachusetts and where she was selected as the Commencement Speaker.